grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image8.png" alt-text="A battery with a red x and green ticks.":::

 > [!WARNING]
 > Inspect the Kickstand foam tabs – damaged foam or tabs can't be safely removed.
 Attempting to do so can result in damage to internal components.
 Don't insert anything other than the tabs into the slots.
 Ensure both tabs are complete and show no signs of tearing.
 If tabs show signs of tearing, part of the foam may still be inside the device.
-Don't attempt to remove it from the interior of the device, instead proceed to the [Procedure Removal Enclosure](#procedure-removal-enclosure) to replace the old enclosure.
+Don't attempt to remove it from the interior of the device.
+Instead, proceed to the [Procedure Removal Enclosure](#procedure-removal-enclosure) to replace the old enclosure.

 ### Procedure Installation Kickstand